 From the Stromlo Western car park, it is a very short distance on Uriarra Road to the entrance to the tracks of Denman Prospect.
-Doomed to future development as part of this suburb, the trails currently offer a fantastic gravel descent to the Molonglo River and Butters Bridge.
-It took me a few goes to figure out the route followed in the Komoot – there are no real indicators of a specific route and there are some odd corners to take, so be aware.
-Enjoy while you can and watch out for kangaroos at all hours of the day.
+Now heavily affected by development underway as part of this suburb, the trails used to offer a fantastic gravel descent to the Molonglo River and Butters Bridge.
+Now, you can descend as far as opposite the Denman Prospect shops at Holborow Avenue.
+I have tried to go around the fences and markers, and unfortunately there are closed roads, heavy mud and constant work that make it impassable.

 From Butters Bridge, the route covers parts of the trails discussed in the Molonglo River Reserve article on CyclingGravel.
 This includes passing Barrer Hill which is worth a detour if you have the time.
 From here, Boundary Road provides a convenient route through the pine plantation into the Arboretum.

 The National Arboretum includes a number of maintenance trails and also some excellent single-track routes.
-Unlike mountain bike trails, these are smooth routes through the plantations and designed to help you explore each of the current and emerging forests.
+Unlike most mountain bike trails, these are smooth routes through the plantations and designed to help you explore each of the current and emerging forests.
 At its current stage of growth the arboretum is interesting as some plantations are quite mature, others are just being established.
 A good way to explore them is on these trails, but be aware that they are shared with pedestrians.
-A future article will have more detail on ways to best combine these trails into a great ride.
+If you want to explore further, more information is available in the CyclingGravel article How to Arbo.

 Details of this ride